benjystanton/benjystanton.github.io/_posts/2014-11-25-swansea-design-meet-up.md

 ---
+layout: post
 title: Swansea design meet-up
-author: benjystanton
-layout: post
-permalink: /blog/swansea-design-meet-up/
+date: 2014-11-25 9:16:32
-categories:
+categories: design open
-  - Design
-  - Open
 ---

-I’m planning a **design meet-up in Swansea**.
+I’m planning a [design meet-up in Swansea][1].
 This is a timeline of my notes (expect them to change a lot).

 <!--more-->